cdapio/cdap/cdap-docs/developer-manual/source/building-blocks/index.rst

-For information beyond this section, see the :ref:`Javadocs <reference:javadocs>` and the code in the :ref:`examples <examples-index>` directory, both of which are available at the `Cask.co resources page, <http://cask.co/resources>`_ as well as in your CDAP Local Sandbox installation directory.
+For information beyond this section, see the :ref:`Javadocs <reference:javadocs>` and the code in the :ref:`examples <examples-index>` directory, both of which are available at the `Cask.co resources page, <http://cask.co/resources>`_ as well as in your CDAP Sandbox installation directory.